 Operational noise levels are predicted to marginally exceed the sleep disturbance criterion of 52 dBA maxL_p (external location) at Olive Downs homestead (NSR1), even with the implementation of reasonable and feasible mitigation measures.
-Accordingly, Whitehaven WS intends to reach a mutually beneficial agreement with the land owner regarding acoustic treatment of the building or other suitable measures.
+Accordingly, Whitehaven WS intends to reach a mutually beneficial agreement with the land owner.